Anodontia: Prevention and Treatment

 Anodontia cannot be prevented due to it being a genetic disorder.
 Prosthetic replacement of missing teeth is possible using dental implant technology or dentures.
 This treatment can be successful in giving patients with anodontia a more aesthetically pleasing appearance.
 The use of an implant prosthesis in the lower jaw could be recommended for younger patients as it is shown to significantly improve the craniofacial growth, social development and self-image.
 The study associated with this evidence worked with individuals who had ectodermal dysplasia of varying age groups of up to 11, 11 to 18 and more than 18 years.
 It was noted that the risk of implant failure was significantly higher in patients younger than 18 years, but there is significant reason to use this methodology of treatment in those older.
 Overall the use of an implant-prosthesis has a considerable functional, aesthetic and psychological advantage when compared to a conventional denture, in the patients.

 Prognosis

 Patients diagnosed with anodontia are expected to have a normal life expectancy.
-Once anodontia is diagnosed, dental implants or dentures will need to worn in order to treat this disorder.
+Once anodontia is diagnosed, dental implants or dentures will need to be worn in order to treat this disorder.
 There is an 88.5% to 100% chance for dental implants in patients with ectodermal dysplasia or tooth agenesis to be successful when placed after the age of 18.